sassoftware/esp-kubernetes/README.md

 ```
 These are base64 encoded strings.
 The defualt values are **esp** for the username and **esp_in_cloud** for the password.
 Thay can be adjusted prior to deployment.

-After the deployment is successful, and the postgres pod has started, the postgres instance can be adminitered using **psql** from the kubernetes cluster.
+After the deployment is successful and the Postgres pod has started, the Postgres instance can be administered with **psql** from the Kubernetes cluster.
 Use the following command to connect to psql:

 ```shell
 kubectl -n sckolo exec -it postgres-deployment-6f9d6cc8cc-mhx79 -- psql -U esp